fvsgit/home-automation/Homie/docs/README.md

 There are various documentation online to explain this process, but there are a few pitfalls along the way.
 This document tries to simply the explanation of the steps needed to get started with Homie on the ESP8266.
 At the end the links to the official documentation will also be given.

 One of the biggest issues was to connect to the generated access point created by homie.
 The AP was correctly created and I could connect to it, but the Configuration UI was missing.
 Once I figured this out (looking at the serial terminal of the device and inspecting the error message) I knew where to start my google search.
-Loading the UI turned uot to be more of a challenge than I expected...
+Loading the UI turned out to be more of a challenge than I expected...

 ### Step 1 - Upload the Configuration UI
 This is done by uploading the `ui_bundle.gz` file to the SPIFFS of the device.